 Reign Over Me (2007)

 Suppose you liked seeing Sandler do something a little different with Uncut Gems.
-In that case, you should seek out Reign Over Me, arguably the most underrated and underseen film in the comedian’s vast catalogue of performances.
+In that case, you should seek out the 2000s movie Reign Over Me, arguably the most underrated and underseen film in the comedian’s vast catalogue of performances.

 A much more dramatic turn than perhaps all of his steps towards more serious roles, here he is the complete opposite of his outlandish, goofy, loud ‘man-child’ persona.

 Sombre, quiet, and broken, Sandler stars as Charlie Fineman in this drama movie, a New York doctor of some note who is still reeling from the tragic loss of his wife and daughters who died in the 2001 terrorist attacks on the Twin Towers.

 He slowly starts to address his repressed anger and heartbreak thanks to his old college roommate (Don Cheadle), who re-enters his life and seeks to bring Charlie back from the brink.

 After breaking through on Saturday Night Live in the early ’90s, Sandler was seen as one of the show’s big stars (alongside Mike Myers, for example) during some rocky years before the emergence of Will Ferrell, Kristen Wiig, Tina Fey, and more.

 It’s all in the hips: Best action movies

 Taking small steps into films with Mixed Nuts, Coneheads, and Airheads, he started to emerge as a star in the middle of the decade, and the ’90s movie Happy Gilmore marked his big breakout.

 Combining his crude, vulgar sensibilities with the modest, quiet game of golf was electric, and punctured with some hilarious moments as well as some touching ones.
 The sports movie has become something of a cult classic in the years since, celebrating its 25th-anniversary last year.